neura-sx/graphene-book/book/testnets/FAQs.md

 ```

 ---
-> When is it safe to stop using the `--enable-stale-production` parameter?
+> When is it safe to stop using the `--enable-stale-production` flag?

 ---
 > Another question